sfli001/T-LOC/README.md

 Authors: Shaofang Li

 A patent has been applied for this program.
 For commercial users, please contact me at shaofangli2021@hotmail.com.
 This program is free for academic users.
-For publication, please cite "T-LOC: a comprehensive tool to localize and characterize the T-DNA integration sites", Li et al 2022 Plant Physiology.